jstearns/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 By the end of the lab, you should have all of the steps in the Galaxy que.
 Once they are all complete, using the Quast results and the BANDAGE plot to answer the following questions:

-**Problem #2.
+**Question #14.
 Based on the statistics above, do you think this is a high quality assembly of a *Salmonella* genome?
 Explain your reasoning.**

-**Problem #3.
+**Question #15.
 Compare this assembly to the command-line Velvet assembly.
 The Unicycler assembly had more FASTQ data and a better algorithm, but what specifically improved in the assembly?**